Beijing Five Pagoda Temple (Wuta Temple)

-Situated to the north of Beijing Zoo in Haidian District, it is an ideal place to appreciate the splendid history of Buddhism and architecture in China as well as to enjoy the pleasant scene and special tranquility of it.
+Situated to the north of Beijing Zoo in Haidian District, Five Pagoda Temple is an ideal place to appreciate the splendid history of Buddhism and architecture in China as well as to enjoy the pleasant scene and special tranquility of it.
 It is a respite from crowded tourist attractions in the city.

 The Five Pagoda Temple, aka Wuta Temple, is located in the east of Baishi Qiao, north bank of the Changhe River, close to the north gate of Beijing Zoo, the Capital Indoor Stadium, Dazhong Temple, Zizhuyuan Park, Exhibition Center.
 It has the oldest and most beautiful Vajrasana Pagoda (diamond throne pagoda) among the total six in China.
 Art Museum of Stone Carvings is established within it.
 It has nice exhibition halls to the east, west and north of the Vajrasana Pagoda.

 During the reign of Emperor Qianlong of the Qing Dynasty (1644 - 1911), it twice underwent extensive renovations and was renamed 'Da Zhengjue Temple'.
 In succeeding years until modern times, it has been totally renovated.
 In 1982, it opened to the public.
 Today, it is popularly referred to as the Five-Pagoda Temple.